paulbradshaw/ml/README.md

 * A version of multiple linear regression
 * Still called *linear* because the whole formula is on one line.
 If division was involved, other coefficients, it would be on multiple lines and not linear.

+### Multivariate linear regression (linear regression with multiple variables)

+Multivariate simply means 'multiple features' - in other words, we are not just calculating a regression based on one feature (e.g. the age of a house has X correlation to its price), but more than one (the age, number of rooms, crime rate, etc.)

 ## Support Vector Regression (SVR)

 [See the file in this repo](/svr.md)

+## Linear algebra

+For a primer on concepts such as matrices and vectors, notification conventions etc. [see the file in this repo](/linearalgebra.md)

+## Feature scaling and mean normalization

+Get values on the same scale with **feature scaling**.

+This is because widely varying scales (e.g. 1-5 and 0-5000) make for very skewed ellipses for traversing with gradient descent (which takes longer).
+In that case 0-5000 might be scaled to 0-50 etc.

+> "We can speed up gradient descent by having each of our input values in roughly the same range.
+This is because θ will descend quickly on small ranges and slowly on large ranges, and so will oscillate inefficiently down to the optimum when the variables are very uneven."
+[Gradient Descent in Practice I - Feature Scaling](https://www.coursera.org/learn/machine-learning/supplement/CTA0D/gradient-descent-in-practice-i-feature-scaling)

+In fact, specifically the advice is to get every feature in this situation into a range between -1 and 1.

+The same applies if ranges are too small.

+**Mean normalisation** can be used to change the range so that the mean is 0.

+> "Mean normalization involves subtracting the average value for an input variable from the values for that input variable resulting in a new average value for the input variable of just zero."
+[Gradient Descent in Practice I - Feature Scaling](https://www.coursera.org/learn/machine-learning/supplement/CTA0D/gradient-descent-in-practice-i-feature-scaling)

+## Convergence tests

+You can check gradient descent is working properly by plotting the value of theta against the number of iterations.
+When the value converges over a large number of iterations (i.e. it doesn't change much even after 100 or 1000 more iterations) then it's probably not going to change much more.
+This can be codified as 'Declare convergence if J(theta) decreases by less than X in Y iterations'.

+If theta is *increasing* over iterations then it is not working.
+Try a smaller learning rate (alpha).